cal-poly-dxhub/generic-chatbot-framework/README.md

             promotion_image_url: <s3>
         ```

 - **rerankingConfig (optional)**: Configuration for reranking retrieved documents to improve relevance and accuracy of responses.
 Reranking helps refine the initial similarity search results by applying a more sophisticated model to assess document relevance.

     ```yaml
     rerankingConfig:
       modelConfig:
-        provider: <the provider of the reranking model (currently supports 'bedrock')>
+        provider: bedrock
         modelId: <the ID of the reranking model>
       kwargs:
         numberOfResults: <the number of top results to return after reranking>